 Q: Have disputes about disposing of bodies been on the rise in Ohio?
 If so, why?

-A: It is increasingly common for more than one family member to have an interest in funeral arrangements when someone dies.
+A: It is not uncommon for more than one family member to have an interest in funeral arrangements when someone dies.
 Upon a death, a second spouse and children from a first marriage may not agree on these arrangements.
 If the deceased’s wishes are not spelled out in a legal document, this can lead to a court battle.
 People are living longer and remarrying, which can give rise to squabbles.

 Q: What are some of the funeral issues that lead to court battles?